We don’t support this browser anymore.

 Customer service can mean different things to different people, but often it can be described as a one-on-one interaction.
 What makes it good or bad depends on the experience and how you were left feeling.
 Stuck on looped telephone lines, delayed email replies, feelings of unfair treatment and unanswered queries are examples of poor customer service.
 As a valued customer, you shouldn't have to put up with poor service.

-We pride ourselves on putting clients first, and we don't believe in automated telephone lines.
+We pride ourselves on putting clients first.
 Our UK-based helpdesk is here six days a week, so expert help is only ever a phone call away.
-As the UK's number one investment platform, we're trusted by over 1.7 million investors and have over 40 years' experience.
-Our most recent awards include Best Buy Pension for the last three years, and Best for Customer Service 2022.
+As the UK's number one investment platform for private investors, we're trusted by over 1.8 million investors and have over 40 years' experience.
+Our most recent awards include Best Buy Pension for the last four years, and Best for Customer Service 2024.

 See all HL awards